Maths Year 11

 During GCSE Mathematics students will be taught skills that enable them to function in other subjects and in everyday life.
 In particular, students will be taught how to present and analyse data accurately, they will be shown how to calculate percentages quickly and efficiently in their heads and also how and when it is appropriate to use their calculators.
 They will study and learn how to convert between widely used measures including metric and imperial measures, and they will also learn how to problem solve and how to present their findings in a meaningful way.
 They will also learn to use algebra and geometry to generalize and to solve problems.
 The skills learnt during GCSE Mathematics prepare students for life after Year 11 and for those pupils that wish to continue studying the subject post-16 and take A-level Mathematics, their GCSE studies will have prepared them for the rigours, as well as the beauty, of the subject.

 Students are set according to their potential, based on prior results in tests and teacher assessments.
 We are combining both types of assessment to provide a rounded view of individual student understanding so that they are placed in the group that will best meet their Mathematical needs.
 They are also set challenging yet achievable targets based upon their last exam result.
-Students will be in classes of no more than 30 students, and in lower ability groups, sometimes less than 15 per class.
+In lower ability groups students are often taught in classes of less than 15.
 There will be opportunities throughout the year for pupils to move groups, according to their progress.
 Teachers will discuss movements at Mathematics Faculty meetings and decide if a move is in the best interest of the student.

 Assessment & Reporting